baralsaugat/data-structure-Algorithm-learning/README.md

 #checkingDigits.js
 checking the number of digits of positive integer

 #arethereDuplicate
 checking if there are any duplicate letter or integer in the argument

+#maxSumArraylen
+find the length of minimum length of subarray which is less than or equal to a given positive integer

+#findLongestSubstring
+find the longest substring